 Understanding Vehicle Excise Duty (VED) or "Road Tax" for EVs

 Vehicle Excise Duty (VED), commonly referred to as road tax, is a tax levied on vehicles used on UK roads.
 Historically, electric vehicles (EVs) have been exempt from this charge.
-However, from April 2025, changes to VED rules mean that EV owners will be required to pay road tax.
+However, from April 2025, changes to VED rules meant that EV owners are now required to pay road tax.
+This guide explains everything you need to know:

 -